Skip to contentSkip to footer

 Click the "list" icon next to the class attribute to switch to a list of all the classes that allows you to quickly toggle off (and back on) classes to see the effect in all panes.
 Polypane will remember your preference for the input or list.

-The class list toggle icon highlighted
+The class list

 Classes in this list are alphabetically sorted.
-Use the input visible above the list to add classes to the list.
+Use the input above the list to add classes to the list.

 In both the list and normal mode Polypane will suggest classes as you type.
 Use the arrow keys to select the one you want to add and press enter to add it, or use your mouse to click them.